Vigneshlakshminarayanan/EvolutionStudio-LocalSearch/README.md

 ## Code Example
 A list of essential verticals around you.

-**let titleCollection:NSArray = ["Movies","Education","Hospital","ATM","Petrol Bunk","Restaurants","Bar","Coffee","Dinner"]**
+**let titleCollection:NSArray = ["Movies", "Education", "Hospital", "ATM", "Petrol Bunk", "Restaurants", "Bar", "Coffee", "Dinner"]**

 Make a local search to find a list of verticals matching your category